 - Before applying, PhD/Masters by Dissertation applicants should contact the school concerned to identify a suitable supervisor for their intended studies.

 - Applicants are encouraged to apply online.
 An application guideline is available here.

 - No more than two choices of degree and/or diploma are permitted.

 - Please take note of closing dates, admissions requirements and general regulations.

 - All postgraduate applicants are required to pay an application fee of R200.
-Current University of the Witwatersrand students who apply online are not liable for this fee.
+Current University of the Witwatersrand students who apply online is not liable for this fee.
 The Application Fee Account details are as follows: Wits University Application Fees

 Account number: 200 346 385

 Swift Code: SBZAZAJJPlease quote your Person Number when making payment as your Reference

 WITS Postgraduate Closing Dates